reportportal/docs/src/md/src/GettingStarted/IntegrationWithBugTrackingSystems.md

 2. Confirm the action in the modal window.

 The connection to RALLY will be deleted from ReportPortal.
-But all created and loaded bugs will be kept and avaialbe on ReportPortal pages.
-Note: At the same time, post and load bug functionalities will become disabled; and status of already submitted bugs will not be availalbe as well.
+But all created and linked issues will be kept and avaialbe on ReportPortal pages.
+Note: At the same time, post and link issue functionalities will become disabled; and status of already submitted issues will not be availalbe as well.